Defense of Violations of Supervised Release and Federal Probation

-Grade A violation – Engaging in a federal , state, or local offense punishable by more than one year of imprisonment, which constitute crimes of violence or drug trafficking offenses or involve possession of a firearm or destructive device.
+Grade A violation – Engaging in a federal, state, or local offense punishable by more than one year of imprisonment, which constitutes a crime of violence or drug trafficking, or involves possession of a firearm or destructive device.

 Grade B violation – Being charged with or convicted of any other federal, state, or local offenses punishable by more than one year of imprisonment.